 Most patients with dental anxiety are worried about feeling pain.
 In fact, it’s not uncommon for patients with dental anxiety to have had bad prior experiences with other dentists.

 Air abrasion in dentistry can be used to safely blast away tooth decay and remove surface stains.
-Air abrasion may also be used to prepare teeth for bonding or to repair cracked or worn teeth.
+It also may be used to prepare teeth for cosmetic bonding or to repair cracked or worn teeth.

 Is Air Abrasion Painful?

-We can only use composite fillings after air abrasion.
+We can only use composite tooth fillings after air abrasion.
 These white fillings are made of composite resin, which adheres well to smooth surfaces.
-Since air abrasion helps smooth out surfaces, you’ll need a composite filling to fully restore your tooth’s strength and appearance.
+Since air abrasion helps smooth out surfaces, you’ll need a composite filling to restore your tooth’s strength and appearance.